facebookincubator/velox/velox/docs/develop/types.rst

 Types
 =====

+Velox supports both scalar types and complex types.
-Velox supports a fixed set of physical types, an extensible set of logical types, complex types, and few types specific to Presto.
+Scalar types include a fixed set of physical types, and an extensible set of logical types.
+Physical types determine the in-memory layout of the data.
+Logical types add semantics to a physical type.

 Physical Types
 ~~~~~~~~~~~~~~